wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 == Upgrade Notice ==

+= 1.1.9.7 =
+Upgrade your plugin now for full compatibility with WordPress Version 4.0 and WP e-Commerce Version 3.8.14.3

 = 1.1.9.6 =
 Upgrade your plugin now for 2 new features, 3 code tweaks and 2 bug fixes to keep your plugin in tip top running order.